 - SKET Dance (help club);

-Have you ever been in a club?
-Is there a club you would like to join?
-Did you remember any anime about school clubs in Japan that was not mentioned in this list?
+Have you ever joined a club?
+Do you have a club you would like to be a part of?
+Remember any anime about school clubs in Japan that wasn't mentioned in this list?
 We would like your comment and sharing!
 Thanks!
 We also recommend reading: